Date of Report: July 26, 2020

 Lataminah Hospital Attack, April 26

-Here is a clip from the 26th April 2017 of a cameraman walking away from rescuers through the hospital towards, what I recognised, as the entrance of the hospital where the cylinder was discovered.
+Here is a clip from the 26th April 2017 of a cameraman walking away from rescuers through the hospital towards, what we recognised, as the entrance of the hospital where the cylinder was discovered.

-Here’s ANNA footage from of the hospital (after the government retook the area) which begins outside and approaching the entrance before the cameraman walks into the room the cylinder was found, then proceeds to walk in the direction of the reception desk.
+Here is ANNA footage from of the hospital (after the government retook the area) which begins outside and approaching the entrance before the cameraman walks into the room the cylinder was found, then proceeds to walk in the direction of the reception desk.

-By accident, I would happen to stumble across a news report that would prove the case decisively.
-When I found the news report I was in the process of transferring my data to a new computer and somehow misplaced the footage.
-Not realising I had misplaced it, as it was still available on YouTube, I began poking around asking questions of a few sources on the incident.
+When we found the report we were in the process of transferring data to a new computer and somehow misplaced the footage.
+Not realising we had misplaced it, as it was still available on YouTube, we began poking around asking questions of a few sources with knowledge of the incident.
 The following day (after asking the questions) the footage would be deleted from YouTube having been there since 2018, untouched.
-I recall it had only ever received 58 views, it was that obscure.
+We recall it had only ever received 58 views, it was that obscure.

 Here is the segment of that news report that is important to this investigation: